Alan-Cha/iter8-blog/custom-metric.md

 --set cronjobSchedule="*/1 * * * *"
 ```

 `tasks={custommetrics,assess}` tells Iter8 to use the `custommetrics` and the `assess` tasks.
-The `custommetrics` task uses your custom metrics file in order to query for metrics and the `assess` task will use those metrics to evaluate your service(s).
+The `custommetrics` task uses your custom metrics file in order to query for metrics and the `assess` task will use those metrics to evaluate your service(s) by validating them against the specified SLOs.

 `custommetrics.templates.istio-prom=...` tells Iter8 where it can access the custom metrics file.

 `custommetrics.values....=...` these are related to the additional templating that was mentioned in the section on `metrics[0].params[0].value`.
 This allows a particular destination service to be selected, in this case, one with `destinationWorkload=httpbin` and `destinationWorkloadNamespace=default`.

 `assess.SLOs....=...` are related to the selecting SLOs to validate in the `assess` task.
-In this case, error rate must be 0 and mean latency must be below 100 ms.
+In this case, Iter8 will check that error rate and mean latency, collected from the `custommetrics` task, are 0 and below 100 ms respectively.

 Lastly, `runner=cronjob` tells Iter8 to use a cronjob for this experiment.
 This is what's known as a looping experiment, where the tasks of the experiment are run on a schedule.
 This is useful for experiments that should be run over a long period of time, such as with live traffic. `cronjobSchedule="*/1 * * * *"` defines how often the cronjob should run.